Sleep Positions To Relieve Back Pain

 To sleep in a fetal position, just roll over to the side and curl up your orso and bring your knees close to your chest.
 This posture helps to ease out pain, opens up the joint and allows your spine to remain in a rested position.
 Remember to alternate sides to prevent muscle imbalances.

 Aligning our spine accordingly to our sleeping position is important to maintain a healthy spine, if not to have a comfortable sleep that reduces body aches and pain.
 Whichever position you choose above, remember to follow the recommendations to balance your spine.
 You can also check with your doctor if you suffer from chronic pain.

 Getting the best mattress can help to greatly relieve your chronic back pain.
-Our MattX™ Hybrid Pocketed Spring Mattress with individual pocket springs and cool gel memory top, come with firmness 6 out of 10.
-If you prefer something harder, our MattX™ Latex Memory Foam Mattress is your best bet.
-Two firmness choices in one mattress simply flip over and shift the removable TENCEL™ cover on the side where firmness suits your best.
-Each side is a different firmness, 7.5 and 8.5 out of 10.
+If you prefer something harder, our flippable MattX™ Dual Mattress with Artic Cool Technology, come with firmness 7~8.5 out of 10 on each side.
+Our MattX™ Hybrid Mattress is your best bet, come with firmness 7.5~8.5 out of 10 on each side.
+They are Two firmness choices in one mattress simply flip over and shift the removable TENCEL™ cover on the side where firmness suits your best.